 Although the two organizations appear to have some form of similarities, they carry out different functions for various institutions.
 COSO offers guidance that companies can refer to when creating risk tolerances to minimize theft and fraud.
 On the other hand, COBIT gives organization guidelines that provide best-practice controls.

-Why your company needs COSO and COBIT?
+Why does your company need COSO and COBIT?

 COSO responds to controls that are associated with a fiduciary duty which are meant to comply with Sarbanes-Oxley requirements.
 The problem with COSO is that it limits itself to a particular segment of an organization.
 For COBIT, it provides a specific manner through which risk is assessed.
 For instance, the PO 8 Manage Quality is compatible with the risk assessment element of COSO.